Minix 3: Restrict access to kernel functions

 Device drivers obtain kernel services (such as copying data to users' address spaces) by making kernel calls.
 The Minix 3 kernel has a bit map for each driver specifying which calls it is authorized to make.
 In monolithic kernels, every driver can call every kernel function, authorized or not.

 Restrict access to I/O ports

-The kernel also maintains a table telling which I/O ports each driver may access.
+The kernel maintains a table telling which I/O ports each driver may access.
 Thus, a driver can only touch its own I/O ports.
 In monolithic kernels, a buggy driver can access I/O ports belonging to another device.

 Restrict communication with OS components

 Not every driver and server needs to communicate with every other driver and server.
 Accordingly, a per-process bit map determines which destinations each process may send to.

 Reincarnate dead or sick drivers

 A special process, called the reincarnation server, periodically pings each device driver.
 If the driver dies or fails to respond correctly to pings, the reincarnation server automatically replaces it with a fresh copy.
 Detecting and replacing non-functioning drivers is automatic, with no user action needed.
 This feature does not work for disk drivers at present, but in the next release the system will be able to recover even disk drivers, which will be shadowed in random-access memory (RAM).
 Driver recovery does not affect running processes.